davelens/dotfiles/README.md

 Remember to call ```:VundleInstall``` in Vim to install all included plugins.

 ## vim-airline
-In order to display the fancy powerline symbols, you should locate and install the follow font:
+In order to display the fancy powerline symbols, you should locate and install the following font:
 ```bash
 fonts/InputMono-Regular.ttf
 ```